heligp/heligp.github.io/README.md

-# 🚀 Portfolio Profesional - Helí Gonzales Pérez
+# 🚀 Professional Portfolio - Helí Gonzales Pérez

-Una landing page moderna y profesional que implementa el wireframe y storytelling especificado para mostrar experiencia en ML, LLMs, Agentes, MCP, RAG e Infraestructura.
+A modern and professional landing page that implements the specified wireframe and storytelling to showcase experience in ML, LLMs, Agents, MCP, RAG and Infrastructure.

 ## 📁 Estructura del Proyecto